Outsiders17711/e2eET-Skeleton-Based-HGR-Using-Data-Level-Fusion/README.md

 > [[IEEE Xplore]](https://ieeexplore.ieee.org/document/9841448) | [[arXiv]](https://ieeexplore.ieee.org/document/9841448)

 A real-time HGR application developed based on our framework only requires video streams from any standard inbuilt PC webcam and operates with a minimal CPU and RAM footprint.
-The application underscores the utility of our proposed framework for reducing the hardware requirements and computational complexity of the HGR task while achieving acceptable latency, frames-per-second, and classification accuracy on a standard PC.
+The application underscores the utility of our proposed framework for reducing the hardware requirements and computational complexity of the HGR task on a standard PC while achieving acceptable latency, frames-per-second, and classification accuracy.

 <p align="center">
   <img src="./images/generalized-e2eet-network-architecture.png" alt="network-architecture" style="width:480px;">